 Municipal Transportation General Wetland & Waterway Permit (GP)

-The WDNR-GP2-2017 General Permit for Municipal Bridges, Arches & Culverts is a general permit (GP) that is available for a discharge to waters and wetlands of no more than 10,000 square feet that is necessary for the construction, reconstruction or maintenance of a roadway, bridge, arch or culvert that is being carried out under the direction and supervision of a city, village, town or county, under s.
+The DNR-GP2-2022 General Permit for Municipal Public Highways and Structures is a general permit (GP) that is available for discharge to waters and wetlands of no more than 10,000 square feet that is necessary for the Construction, reconstruction, and maintenance of bridges and culverts that are part of a transportation project that is carried out under the direction and supervision of a city, village, town or county, under s.
 30.123, Wis.
 Stats.

 All application materials can be sent to the transportation liaison for your county.